fdekeers/mozart-container/README.md

 - A [X11](https://en.wikipedia.org/wiki/X_Window_System) server for MacOS,
     [XQuartz](https://www.xquartz.org/),
     that provides GUI capabilities to applications inside containers.

+### Display problems with multiple screens

+If you are using multiple screens in "extend" mode, the Mozart window may be out of reach, because it is spawned outside of the screen limits.
+To overcome this issue, two solutions are possible, depending on which Mozart window it is:
+- Mozart window launched when the container starts:
+During the starting phase of the container, a white `xterm` window will spawn on the screen.
+Clicking on this window will move the first Mozart window on it, and it will thus be accessible.
+- All other upcoming Mozart windows, started with the `oz` command from within the container: Switch the multi-display mode to "mirror", move the Mozart window in reach, then switch back to "extend" mode.

 ## Support for different platforms